 But before you go off and start creating your floral bling, you should first learn some important flower jewelry-making techniques, like these.
 You’ll thank us later (or now, whichever’s easiest for you).

 If you or your sister has ever wanted to learn how to arrange flowers like a pro, Alice’s Table offers online workshops for all kinds of DIY projects hosted by expert instructors.
-Sign up for their “Honeycomb” class, and you will have fresh flowers and a vase delivered to your door — everything you need to make this stunning summertime arrangement (save for a pair of floral clippers or scissors).
+Sign up for its flower fundamentals class, and you will have fresh flowers and a vase delivered to your door — everything you need to make a stunning arrangement (save for a pair of floral clippers or scissors).

-The event is hosted by Melissa Estep and Robin Kornett, co-founders of Two Blooms, a Florida-based company that hosts and organizes floral workshops both online and in person.
-The two will guide you through the process of creating the “Honeycomb” arrangement using farm-fresh flowers, such as sunflowers, roses, and button mums, as well as educate you on the basics of flower design so you can make other arrangements right at home.
+The event is hosted by Alice’s Table founder Alice Lewis, who started her business by offering flower-arranging classes.
+She will guide you through the process of creating this arrangement using farm-fresh flowers, such as roses, football mums, and hypericum berries, as well as educate you on the basics of flower design so you can make other arrangements right at home.

 Give your sister the gift of a fun night out (or in), as well as a homemade piece of art, by booking a Paint Nite.
 You and your sister will receive expert instruction from an experienced artist, plus all the materials you need to create a masterpiece.
 Events can be held in person or virtually, with the former often taking place at trendy local restaurants or bars.